-If the PBJSC is content that you meet all qualifying criteria, they are likely to approve your application and they will notify the Judges Dept. at the KUSA Office.
-On the rare occasion that an applicant is not approved, it will come with the advice to gain sufficient experience if still lacking, in which case, you may reapply as soon as all criteria are met.
+If the JEC is content that you meet all qualifying criteria, they are likely to approve your application and the KUSA Office will notify you of the decision.
+On the rare occasion that an Applicant is not approved, it will come with the advice to gain sufficient experience if still lacking, in which case, you may reapply as soon as all criteria are met.

 If your application is successful, the registration fee to KUSA will be due at this point.
 You can find a current fee list on the KUSA website.
-On receipt of payment, the application will be confirmed by the KUSA office and the candidate will be allocated a personal number and forwarded all necessary learning material and guidelines.